hmonsembula/Entersekt/README.md

 	- https://docs.docker.com/get-started/ (using node syntax)
 	- https://nodejs.org/en/docs/guides/nodejs-docker-webapp/

 After completing #1, first deployment to Docker (#3) was done by following above documention.
-Subsequent deployments were done after app was changed.
+Subsequent deployments were done after app changes.

 ### Other
 An initial attempt to add tests was done using Mocha.
 Automated updating of the package.json file was failing for some strange reason, so the dependency was added manually.
 Similarly, the HTML encoding dependency to remedy the XSS vulnerability was added manually.